The LORD is my light and my salvation; whom shall I fear? The LORD is the stronghold of my life; of whom shall I be afraid?

 One thing have I asked of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in his temple. ( Psalms 27:1-4 )

 Today’s reading takes us from the Person and Truth of God, through our fears and oppressions, all the way to triumph and then … into the Presence of the Lord.
 In four verses!
 I’ve often thought that if you could memorize only one passage of Scripture with which to prevail in life, this would be a great one.

-When we dwell in the house of the Lord, we abide in light and in salvation.
+When we dwell in the house of the Lord, which is Christ, we abide in light and in salvation.
 Can we begin to imagine what our homes would be like if everyone who came though the door stepped into this tabernacle?